ipa-kut/test_nodelets/README.md

     * Creates two nodelets of same type
     * User pubs int value to /in topic of one nodelet
     * This value is then published internally via zero copy memory transfer to the other nodelet which then prints it out
+* Has thread manipulation example
+    * Publishing 0 to external subscriber (/inx) will stop the thread that saves time, and publishing 1 starts it again

 ## Resources